 Great Dentistry Is in the Details

 Dentists must be detail-oriented, but those details aren’t limited to the physical.
-Your attention to detail must extend to every aspect of your day, all the way down to organizing your operatory.
-You’ll need to be aware of the details of a patient’s treatment plan to ensure nothing gets missed.
-Likewise, you’ll need to be knowledgeable of their overall health to be sure you’re not putting them at risk due to possible medical contraindications.
+Your attention to detail must extend to every aspect of your day, down to organizing your operatory.
+You’ll need to know the patient’s treatment plan details to ensure nothing gets missed.
+Likewise, you’ll need to know their overall health to be sure you’re not putting them at risk due to possible medical contraindications.

 Great Dentists Have an Artistic Eye

 It sounds like working in dentistry requires a “type A” personality through and through, right?
-You may be surprised, but a significant amount of dental work actually demands a certain level of artistic skill, too!
-While it’s possible to produce acceptable restorations without much thought for aesthetics, great dentists put effort into making every filling as beautiful as possible.
+You may be surprised, but a significant amount of dental work also demands a certain level of artistic skill!
+While it’s possible to produce acceptable restorations without much thought for aesthetics, great dentists make every filling as beautiful as possible.

-Especially if you intend to work with cosmetic cases at all (including any anterior restorations), you’ll need an artistic eye.
+You’ll need an artistic eye, especially if you intend to work with cosmetic cases (including anterior restorations).
 Patients’ smiles affect every aspect of their lives, from work to romance.
 Your patients deserve to feel proud of their smiles.
-Little else can damage a person’s self-esteem faster than feeling like they have to suppress their laughter or cover their teeth in pictures because they’re unhappy with their appearance.
+Little else can damage a person’s self-esteem faster than feeling like they must suppress their laughter or cover their teeth in pictures because they’re unhappy with their appearance.
 Likewise, nothing helps patients soar more than excellent dental work that leaves them eager to show off their pearly whites.

-From shade matching to contouring, you’ll need a good sense of the ideal proportions for every line angle if you want to create truly great dental work.
-While you will likely perform a wide range of procedures throughout your career, be sure to give special attention to learning great aesthetics.
+From shade matching to contouring, you’ll need a good sense of the ideal proportions for every line angle to create great dental work.
+While you will likely perform a wide range of procedures throughout your career, give special attention to learning great aesthetics.

 Quality Dentists Care About Using Their Skills for Good

-At the end of the day, dentistry is a labor of caring.
-While many people are initially attracted to the job for its certain level of prestige or potential for great income, it’s the dentists who have a passion for helping improve their patients’ lives who will truly love the job.
+Dentistry is a labor of caring.
+While many people are initially attracted to the job for its particular level of prestige or potential for high income, dentists with a passion for helping improve their patients’ lives will genuinely love it.
 If you, as a dentist, really care about helping your patients, it will be easier for you to help them work through emotions such as fear and anxiety to achieve better health.
 Your primary job as a caregiver in the dental setting is to protect your patient’s experience in the chair.
 That includes doing great work, but it also means operating with compassion and meeting your patient’s needs for comfort.

 It also means striving to help those who need you!
-As you enter this amazing field, consider working where dentists are needed most.
-Not only will your skills do the best here, but your patients’ lives stand to benefit most from all the qualities that make you a great dentist.
-Schedule a call with a Recruiting Manager to learn about putting your skills to work with a career at CDP!
+As you enter this fantastic field, consider working where dentists are needed most.
+Not only will your skills do the most good here, but your patients’ lives stand to benefit most from all the qualities that make you a great dentist.
+Schedule a call with a Hiring Manager to learn about putting your skills to work with a career at CDP!